otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 In OTRv4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey message remains unused before the Prekey Profile becomes expired.
-We recommend expiration of the User Profile and the Prekey Profile to be a week long, so the window of key compromise will be one week.
+We recommend expiration of the Client Profile and the Prekey Profile to be a week long, so the window of key compromise will be one week.
 This is done as with offline conversations, participants may not receive messages or reply to them for days, weeks, or